jshook/metagener/metagener-core/docs/function_graph.md

 ## Goals

 So what does such a simple set of primitives give us?
-From basic functional principles, we arready know that the input for a given composed function will yield an idempotent result, so long as the functions are pure functions.
+From basic functional principles, we already know that the input for a given composed function will yield an idempotent result, so long as the functions are pure functions.
 So far, there is nothing really special going on here.

-In order to explain the function graph approach, an example is in order:
+A practical function graph:

 ![Example graph](graph3.png)

+Runtime decoupling:
+If we take the pipelined function as they are shown from top to bottom, we have composed functions:

+- first_name = genfname(idhash(longs()))
+- last_name =  genlname(idhash(longs()))
+- user_height = genheight(gaussian(idhash(longs())))
+- join_date = gentimestamp(longs())

+Taken together, these outputs constitute the values associated with a

+The point of looking at these as a graph is to see the outputs in terms of how they are related.
+The first three named outputs are derieved idempotently from something that has a common value.
+These are called field functions.
+If we designate idhash() as the function which provides an entity id, then we can treat theese downstream functions as field functions.
+Also, we can control the cardinality of the whole set of sampled data simply by controlling the cardinality of the input.
+If you get 57 different outputs from longs(), you will have 57 distinct values of the output fields sets.
+As well, since we are using a hash function with high dispersion, we do not have to rely on the randomness of outputs from longs() to have effective randomness at the entity level.
+We might as well use a sequence of numbers.
+In fact, that we can use such a sequence is part of the design of this particular graph, since we might want to go back and access the 54th entity many times and still get the same results.

 There are a few things going on here that we haven't seen before.

 #### Fields

 First, there are some outputs which have names.
 Those have been marked with slanted boxes.
 These nodes represent variable names to which the results of each composed function will be assigned.
 They are called _fields_ in metagener.

-The four fields together might constitute the fields of an object, Notice that the user_height field is produced by a function that does not have a primitive result type.
-A function can theoretically

 ## Sampling & Determinism